FAQs for Pet Owners

 -

 Anesthesia is usually necessary for CT and MR imaging procedures, as the patient must stay perfectly still for several minutes to acquire a good-quality scan.
 The risks of anesthesia are generally low but vary with the age and individual medical state of the patient.
 We minimize anesthesia risks by choosing the safest methods possible and providing state-of-the-art anesthesia and monitoring equipment monitored by experienced personnel.
+In addition, all of our MRI-safe anesthesia protocols and procedures are designed by a team of board certified anesthesiologists with deep experience in imaging, and our tech team follows those protocols exactly, without deviation.

 CT